Skip to main content

 Photo for Ambassadors Page Banner

-The NEON Ambassador Program empowers and connects a cohort of researchers and educators eager to augment NEON’s engagement with diverse communities.
-The program is designed to help Ambassadors use NEON data and resources to accelerate scientific discovery, enhance educational opportunities, increase diversity and inclusion of the scientific community, and/or inform public policy at a continental scale.
+The NEON Ambassador Program empowers and connects a cohort of early-career researchers and educators eager to augment NEON’s engagement with a breadth of scientific communities of practice.
+The program is designed to help Ambassadors use NEON data and resources to increase participation of the scientific community, accelerate scientific or technological discovery, translate knowledge into innovative applications and effective public policy, and enhance educational and workforce development opportunities.

 Who are the NEON Ambassadors?